Clever tips from an interior design on how to plan a gallery wall and the easy way to hang pictures.

 One side is finished so let's repeat the process on the other side.

 Again I started at the bottom and only had to attach the marker to one place on the letter board.
 I made a mark, returned the cap to my marker, nailed in the nail and hung my letter board.

 Next, I hung another one of my botanical free printables.
 But this time I used a longer level so I could show you another way to use StickyMark.

 This time after marking the wall with the StickyMark markers I placed my level over the marks and made sure they were level.
 They were pretty close but to be exact I leveled my level over the marks and then drew a small line from right to left.
 Where the points meet that is where I put the nail.

 Products from Amazon.com

+Now you know the easy way to hang pictures on the first try without ending up with a bunch of holes in the wall and it doesn't take a long time.
+The best part is that your hanging assist tool can be reused anytime you need to hang art.
 A project like this goes so much faster when you have StickyMark to help.
 Probably the one thing that takes me the longest are pieces that require two nails.
+Like with heavy pictures and art that requires drywall anchors.
 I used to have serious reservations on hanging those kinds of pieces.
-I would avoid them and use picture hanging wire just so I wouldn’t have to use two nails.
+I would avoid them and use picture hanging wire on larger frames just so I wouldn't have to use two nails.
 LOL!

 Here are some more photos of my entryway.